Bethenny Frankel Was Reportedly Fighting With Producers Before Leaving ‘RHONY’

-Bethenny Frankel shocked and confused fans of the Real Housewives of New York when she announced earlier this week that she was leaving the show.
-But though she said she was leaving to focus on her family and side projects, an insider said that she had been battling with producers on the show.
+Bethenny Frankel shocked and confused fans of The Real Housewives of New York when she announced earlier this week that she was leaving the show.
+But though she said she was leaving to focus on her family and side projects, an insider claimed that she had been battling with producers on the show.

 According to Radar Online, Frankel announced that she was partnering up with Mark Burnett to make unscripted television shows.
 Producers at Bravo weren’t happy about it.